Join Howdon Care Centre for a coffee and a natter

 To find out more information about the café or what’s going on in the home, contact Jade Richardson, the Personal Activities Lead on 0191 2639436.

-Are you looking for a care home in Mansfield?
-Churchfield offers support for all types of care including residential care, dementia care, nursing care, respite care, specialist care, end of life/palliative care and intermediate care.
+Are you looking for a care home in Morecambe?
+Morecambe Bay offers support for all types of care including residential care, dementia care, nursing care, respite care, specialist care and end of life/palliative care.